kstruggles/CORmods/README.md

 Current WIP:
 mode to ask if you want to adopt a child or children whose parents have fallen on hard times.

+Message works is a document that allows you to test your first statements and possibly last statements by a triggerable icon.
+You would need to add it to an existing mod folder, as it's only the equivilent to the main.js page for mods.
+It's purpose is to make it easier for developers to troubleshoot their mods in pieces.